AndoryuRenoa/MochiJumpLevelEditor/README.md

 Next up:

-*Note: this web app will have to fail at least one more time to determine cause of failure after a period of about a week of continuous running*
+Adding emailer app.
+Google made this difficult enough that the emailer app is going to live on AWS now

+Should do:

-I need to change the client to import levels individually, the returnAll api causes a significant increase in CPU usage at this point.
+need to change the client to import levels individually, the returnAll api causes a significant increase in CPU usage at this point.
 This needs to be implemented here in controller and repository classes.
 I must've removed that prior to last commit.

-Should do:

 add arrows to move view point in level editor